DanChaltiel/nih.joinpoint/README.md

 ## Run

-To run the analysis, you then call `joinpoint()` with arguments: your dataset, the variables you want to consider, and the above-mentionned options.
+To run the analysis, you then call `joinpoint()` with arguments: your dataset, the variables you want to consider, and the above-mentioned options.

 ``` r